Tuesday, May 13, 2008

 to make sure we know who's in command

-Then you dare to say I damage property
+You dare to say I damage property

 while you destroy and damage lives

-And you may swear to God I'm guilty
+You may swear to God I'm guilty

-The truth is stronger.
+The truth is stronger

 Women are stronger

-than any force you exert
+than any force that you exert

 Ours is the power of the wind and the water

-and our love for the Earth.
+Love for our sisters and our love for the earth.

-And you think you're gonna stop me
+You think you're going to stop me

-But as I rise up in this struggle to be Free
+But as I rise up in this struggle to be free

 I'll expose your lies for what they are.

-And I'll be back to cut your fences
+I'll be back to cut your fences

-Cut through your lies and pretences
+Cut through your lies and pretenses

-The truth is stronger.
+The truth is stronger

 Women are stronger

-than any force you exert
+Than any force that you exert

 Ours is the power of the wind and the water

-and our love for the Earth.
+Love for our sisters and our love for the earth

 1 comment: